secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Not all information is equally confidential, e.g. it can be classified into different classes of information.
 For governmental institutions usually three classes are used: Confidential, Secret, or Top Secret.
 Yet, the SCC uses only **Confidential** and **Secret** for its standardized security levels.
-Further levels with higher classifications can be added by other organizations.
+Further levels with higher or lower classifications can be added by other organizations.
 Additionally, in common (non-governmental) use cases data is not labelled with an information class, so one class has to be chosen for the cryptography processing of all data.

 The SCC does not endorse a definition of the information classes, yet **Secret** information is to be considered to have higher confidentiality requirements than **Confidential** information.